haolian9/fixends.nvim/readme.md

-try to fix/complete the end for current context/position.
+an example that tries to fix/complete the end for current context/position.

 ## design choices
-* be pragmatic, no 100% correctness guarantee
+* be pragmatic, guarantee no 100% correctness
-* i know nothing about treesitter query, so every pattern is hardcoded
+* every pattern is hardcoded, as i know nothing about queries of treesitter
-* no smart/automatic mechanism, must be triggered by user
+* be stupid and lazy, it must be triggered by user
+* treesitter parsers are good, avoid string manipulations ASAP

 ## status
 * it is not stable
+* its implementation is ugly

 ## supported cases